ngduc/px-slides/README.md

 Optional attributes:

-	width //sets the width
+	width   // sets the width
-	height //sets the height
+	height  // sets the height
-	auto //whether to trigger the slideshow
-	timer //interval at which to perform the slideshow
+	auto    // whether to trigger the slideshow timer   // interval at which to perform the slideshow